Call4Cloud | MMP-C | Autopilot | Device Preparation

 If you want to be sure PowerShell and some other LOLBINS are blocked, please deploy this Applocker baseline

 Make sure you enable Bitlocker.
-You can do this through the Intune portal or with a custom-made Intunewin app based on a PowerShell script.
+You can do this through the Intune portal or a custom-built Intunewin app based on a PowerShell script.
 Your choice…

 Please turn on Windows Defender and configure the ASR Rules.
 You can automate the deployment as I did with the Applocker policy.

-And please when you have money to spare, please enable Microsoft Defender for Endpoints (ATP)
+And please when you have money to spare, enable Microsoft Defender for Endpoints (ATP)

 Take a look at the baseline policies in Intune.
-It is easy to implement, and if you’d like to dig a little deeper you can create your own baseline with a PowerShell script.
-I find it easier to read than the baseline policy and not all security configs exist in the Intune baseline policy.
+They are easy to implement, and if you’d like to dig a little deeper, you can create your own baseline with a PowerShell script.
+I find it easier to read than the baseline policy, and not all security configs exist in the Intune baseline policy.

 #Harden lsass to help protect against credential dumping (mimikatz) and audit lsass access requests